Lower Limb Prosthesis

 What do I need to know about a lower limb prosthesis?

 A lower limb prosthesis is a device made to replace all or part of your leg or foot.
 You will be fitted with your prosthesis when your wound has healed completely.
-Caregivers will help you learn to walk with the prosthesis and improve your balance.
-Caregivers can teach you special exercises to help increase your strength.
+Healthcare providers will help you learn to walk with the prosthesis and improve your balance.
+Healthcare providers can teach you special exercises to help increase your strength.
 They will also help you learn new ways to do your daily activities.

 What are the types of lower limb prosthesis?

 All types of lower limb prosthesis include a foot and socket.
 The socket is the part of the prosthesis that connects to your stump (the end of your lower limb).
 There are different styles or designs of prosthesis based on where your limb was amputated.
 A prosthesis is made for your height, weight, and level of activity.
 You also may have a prosthesis made for activities or sports, such as dancing, swimming, cycling, golfing, and climbing.